Claude + Diode Zener: Faster, More Efficient Circuit Board Designs

 FAQs

-Who partnered with Anthropic for this enhancement?
+Who collaborated with Anthropic for this improvement?

-What measurable gains were achieved?
+What measurable improvements were accomplished?

-In blind evaluations by Diode engineers: 60% vs 40% over Opus 4 and 82% vs 18% over Sonnet 4; overall, Sonnet 4.5 was preferred 8/10 times. website.claude.com
+In blind evaluations by Diode engineers: 60% vs 40% over Opus 4 and 82% vs 18% over Sonnet 4; overall, Sonnet 4.5 was preferred 8 out of 10 times. website.claude.com

-Can teams try this today?
+Can teams implement this today?

-Get practical advice delivered to your inbox
+Receive practical advice directly in your inbox

-By subscribing you consent to Generation Digital storing and processing your details in line with our privacy policy.
-You can read the full policy at gend.co/privacy.
+By subscribing, you agree to allow Generation Digital to store and process your information according to our privacy policy.
+You can review the full policy at gend.co/privacy.

 Miro Solutions Partner